BackwoodsBoomtree/MCD43C4_VIs/README.md

 ## Projection

 Output data is projected into WGS84 and also the extent is set to -180, 180, 90, and 90.

-## Workflow
+## Aggregation

-The workflow and codes are listed above in order.
-It might be necessary to correct the extent on some output files after running MODIS_HDF_to_TIFF_VIs.R.
-For some reason, the extent on about 10% of the files were not corrected during the processing with this code - which may have had something to do with parallel processing.
-I have reordered the code and this should not happen again, but if it does run fix_extent.R to loop through the files and correct the extent.
+The current version supports temporal aggregation to 8-day and monthly resolution.
+If there are not enough days to fill the entire period, then it is skipped automatically.
+In this way, the code can be run on partial years or be used in a more operational format - we do not need an entire year's worth of data to run the code.

+Spatial aggregation can be done to any user defined spatial resolution.

 ## Notes